Use of a Perkins Informant to Get a Defendant’s Statements

 Can the police use a Perkins informant to get a statement from a defendant in a criminal case?
 California law enforcement detectives often utilize informants to try and build a case against somebody they believe committed a crime.

-The use of informants in criminal cases is pretty standard.
-Still, it's a legal "gray area" because it can be so challenging to verify the reliability of an informant's testimony, who are people that give confidential information about suspected criminal activity to law enforcement.
-They are often called “snitches.”
+The use of informants in criminal cases is a standard practice, yet it's a legal 'gray area' due to the complexity of verifying the reliability of an informant's testimony.
+Informants, often referred to as 'snitches, 'are individuals who provide confidential information about suspected criminal activity to law enforcement.

 Use of a Perkins Informant

-In some high-publicity cases, informants play a complex role in the criminal court process.
-Different types of informants, such as citizen informants, police informants, and Perkins informants, are planted inside a jail cell to gather information from a target defendant.
+In high-profile cases, informants, including Perkins informants, play a pivotal role in the criminal court process.
+These informants, whether they are citizen informants, police informants, or Perkins informants, are strategically placed in jail cells to gather crucial information from the target defendant.

 Other informants come from a jail inmate after they overhear another inmate talking about their crime.

-People get arrested all of the time, and the police want to hear what they have to say about the crime because many times if the person talks, they will give the police the necessary information not only to get them but also to get any co-defendants that might be involved in the criminal case.
+People get arrested all the time, and the police want to hear what they have to say about the crime because many times, if the person talks, they will give the police the necessary information not only to get them but also to get any co-defendants who might be involved in the criminal case.

 This is where this Perkins agent idea came from – where the police are using either inmates or police officers posing as inmates.
 They put that person in the cell with the target they want to get the information from.

 They have the person start a conversation with them.
-They ask them why they're in there, and they get them to confess their crime – talk about the details of the crime – talk about who else might have been involved with it.
+They ask them why they're in there, and they get them to confess their crime, discuss the details of the crime, and discuss who else might have been involved with it.
 Our California criminal defense attorneys will examine this topic in more detail below.

 What Is an Informant?